SEND Information Report 2018/19

 We use teacher assessment against the standards in the National Curriculum programmes of study and PIVATS-5 as appropriate.
 Each term standardised tests for Reading and Mathematics are used.
 Individual assessment conducted on a one-to-one is used for some children with SEND to measure progress and offer objective data on whether or not outcomes set for the individual have been met.

 |How we approach teaching children with SEND||

 In line with the National Curriculum Inclusion Statement and SEND Code of Practice, teachers plan lessons at an appropriate pitch and expectation and consider what barriers to learning need to be addressed to ensure access and participation.
 Children with SEND are given appropriately differentiated work.
 At times, they might be provided with additional adult support (working with a TA) or become part of a teacher focus group.

 |How we adapt the curriculum and learning environment for children with SEND||

 Teaching builds on what children already know, can do and understand.
 The use of formative and diagnostic assessment drive the classroom curriculum for all children.
-There is more information about the use of assessment to drive the curriculum in our Assessment and Response-to-Intervention Policy for 2016/17.
+There is more information about the use of assessment to drive the curriculum in our Assessment and Intervention Policy.